t3ng214/aws-alexa-workshop-ask/README.md

 ![](img/workshop/create-lex-bot.png)

 8. Click Create
 9. We will start by creating an intent, which represents an action that the user wants to perform.
-For example, we’re going to create three intents in this lab for different actions a user can perform: Get Account Details; Get Loan Details; Get Loan Products.
-Click the “Create Intent” button.
+For example, we’re going to create three intents in this lab for different actions a user can perform: Get Account Details; Get Loan Details; Get Loan Products. **Click the “Create Intent” button**.

 10. In the window that pops-up click the “Create new intent” link.
 ![](img/workshop/add-intent.png)

 11. Our first intent enables the user to get account details, so name this intent “GetAccountDetail” then click “Add”.
 ![](img/workshop/create-intent.png)

 12. We now want to provide samples of what our user would type or say to perform this action (i.e. to activate this intent).
-Under “Sample utterances”, type the below phrases and hit [enter] or click the blue “+” sign after each phrase.
+Under “Sample utterances”, **type the below phrases and hit [enter] or click the blue “+” sign after each phrase**.
 Make sure you do not add a question mark at the end of the phrase as this will cause build issues later on.

 *	What is my {AccountType} balance
 *	{AccountType} account balance